The Time to Take Control is Now.

 - Precious metals: Gold, silver, platinum, palladium.
 These metals are famous as a “hedge” against economic downturn, which is why many people turn to them as a way to avoid putting all of their eggs in the stock market basket.

-- Single Member LLC: An investor can create an LLC to be owned by their Atlanta/Georgia Self-Directed IRA, managing it themselves.
+- Single Member LLC/Checkbook IRA: An investor can create an LLC to be owned by their Richmond Virginia Self-Directed IRA, managing it themselves.
+Sometimes called a Checkbook IRA.
 This gives a significant degree of protection; however, you will likely want to consult with a professional to learn how to do this properly.

-What You Can’t Do with an Atlanta/Georgia Self-Directed IRA
+What You Can’t Do with a Richmond Virginia Self-Directed IRA

 As fun as it is to talk about the various options you can have with a self-directed retirement account, it should be noted that there are certain limits, as well.
 You cannot self-direct a retirement account to invest in life insurance, collectibles like art, gems/jewelry, coins, alcoholic beverages, and tangible personal property.
 As enticing as it might be to put that wine cellar under an IRA protection, it’s simply prohibited–so look for your protected retirement investments elsewhere.